Zayuz/EosNotes/content/The World/Religions/Dawnborn.md

 ### Origins
 The Dawnborn are [[Valuren]] people who survived the [[Cleansings|cleansing]] of their people, chosen deliberately by the [[High Ones]] for an unknown reason.
 They had thousands of years to engineer society and pick up the pieces of their broken world, but certain clues have lead [[Lithiel]] to believe that they do not possess the wisdom and power that they ought to.
 They reside in [[Inodan]], and occasionally have mortal guests such as [[Sera the Bard]] for entertainment.
 There are forty Dawnborn altogether.
 The capital of their influence on the mortal world remains in the city of [[Ark]], Vyn.

+###### Theories
+Because the Dawnborn MTG cards have the 'enchantment' aura around them and their mechanics function such that if they do not have enough devotion to their colour they are no longer a creature, it is possible that the weakness of the Gods is that should the people's faith be weakened they may no longer be able to directly influence the world.

 ### Deeds
 The Dawnborn are responsible for many good things across the world, accomplished in the name of civilization and preservation.
 The first deed is that they seem to have brought the [[Cleansings|cleansings]] to a halt.